 The external references between binaries include hard-coded paths to the output directory, and cannot be rearranged.
-You must place all the related applications in the same directory when you install the application.
+If you use one-folder mode, you must install all the application folders within a single parent directory.
+If you use one-file mode, you must place all the related applications in the same directory when you install the application.